PUXANO/harmony_align/README.md

 ## Implementation

-Currently the latter approach, selecting relevant components in the heat kernel approximation, is implemented both for CPU (numpy) and GPU (torch) execution in `align/volume_heat_kernel` and `align/volume_heat_kernel_torch` respectively.
-Perhaps surprisingly, the diffusion computation doesn't differ much between them with torch being even slighly slower, perhaps the missing bessel and spherical functions being interpolated instead can account for that.
-The preprocessing step on the other hand is much faster on the GPU.
+Currently the latter approach, selecting relevant components in the heat kernel approximation, is implemented in `align/volume_heat_kernel`.
+A previous `torch` implementation is omitted since it was quite complex to implement the special functions there.
+The speedup was significant in the preprocessing, but we can replicate this by parallelizing over multiple cpu's.
+It is not worth maintaining a dual implementation in the end.

 # Getting started